Shows & Events at Wyndham's Theatre

 Opt for the full VIP treatment, which can include a Premium Seat, half a bottle of Champagne, a show programme, a souvenir brochure (where applicable) specially designated hospitality area, savoury canapes, your choice of drinks and a theatre host.

 There are two VIP rooms available for hire at the Wyndham's Theatre.
-The Royal Room, which holds up to 8 people and the Littlewood Room, which holds up to 20 people.
+The Prince's Room, which holds up to 8 people and the Littlewood Room, which holds up to 20 people.

 If you would like to discuss venue hire then please enquire using the button below: